 Is there a temporary tooth while waiting for an implant?

-While waiting for an implant, we can place a temporary crown until you are ready for your implant to be placed.
-Crowns are an aesthetic option that is temporary until you receive your permanent restoration.
-Crowns look and function like your natural teeth, however, they are not a permanent restoration.
+While waiting for an implant, we can place a temporary crown until you are ready to place your implant.
+Crowns are a temporary aesthetic option until you receive your permanent restoration.
+Crowns look and function like natural teeth but are not permanent restorations.

 Will an emergency dental implant function well?

-Emergency dental implants are designed to function very similarly to natural teeth.
-When placed by a professional, emergency dental implants will function and look like natural teeth.
-They are durable, aesthetic, and function very similar to natural teeth.
-Patients may also care for them just as they do their natural teeth, making dental implants a great option for tooth replacement.
+Emergency dental implants function very similarly to natural teeth.
+When placed by a professional, they will function and look like natural teeth.
+They are durable and aesthetic, and patients may also care for them just as they do their natural teeth, making dental implants a great option for tooth replacement.

 Is immediate dental implant painful?

-You shouldn’t experience any discomfort while getting dental implants if your nerves are numbed.
-Sometimes you might feel pressure, but it shouldn’t hurt.
+If your nerves are numbed, you shouldn’t experience any discomfort while getting dental implants.
+Sometimes, you might feel pressure, but it shouldn’t hurt.
 We use a mix of anesthetic and dental sedation to ensure that you are comfortable throughout the entire process of placing immediate dental implants.

 What is the disadvantage of immediate dental implants?

-There is also the psychological benefit for the patient.
-Although they are losing a tooth, they are receiving their implant in the same sitting.
-However, there is the risk of unpredictable healing, loss of soft tissue volume, difficulty in achieving satisfactory implant stability, and implant failure.
+There is also a psychological benefit for the patient.
+Although they lost a tooth, they received their implant in the same sitting.
+However, there is the risk of unpredictable healing, loss of soft tissue volume, difficulty achieving satisfactory implant stability, and implant failure.

 How long does it take for an immediate dental implant to heal?

-In general, it takes about 3 to 6 months in total for any implant to heal.
-Implants may heal within 4-8 weeks, however, in order for them to fully fuse with the jawbone we allow for at least 3 months.
+In general, it takes about 3 to 6 months for any implant to heal.
+Implants may heal within 4-8 weeks; however, to fully fuse with the jawbone, we allow for at least 3 months.

 Learn More About Dental Implants